Three women, three peaks, one world record

 Saoirse agrees: “Ha!
 I don’t think you can ever feel fully prepared for something you haven’t done before.”

 The ride had a shaky start.
 The night before the first climb, after putting their tents up at the bottom of Snowdon in a storm, they were all woken up after the flysheet from Emily’s tent blew away in the wind.

 Although the sheet was salvaged and they eventually managed to go back to sleep, two of their phones were lost to the Welsh rain.
 This meant that in the morning, Cass had trouble loading the route onto her cycling computer, slightly delaying the 4am start.

 After climbing Snowdon, they set off to ride 287km to Ambleside – the furthest any of them had ever cycled in one day.
 Headwinds and torrential rain battered them constantly for the first 200km, and it wasn’t until crossing the border to England that the sky began to clear up.

 In the past, Emily had been fine keeping up with the other two on her trusty old Raleigh, ‘Matilda’, but on the way to the Lake District the gears decided to stop cooperating.

 That signified a low point for her: “I had no lowest gear as it got hillier and hillier, the challenge seemed to be slipping away and I was sobbing for the last hour to the hostel.”

 Support from friends

 The next day, a group of friends showed up to join the hike up Scafell Pike.
-According to Saoirse, “There were around twenty people, asking if we wanted cookies or brownies… You feel a bit guilty because you want to spend time with them but you’ve got to go.”
+According to Saoirse: “There were around 20 people, asking if we wanted cookies or brownies… You feel a bit guilty because you want to spend time with them but you’ve got to go.”